Sleep texting is using your phone to send or reply to a message while asleep. Though it might sound improbable, it can happen.

-The same 2013 study found that technology use in the hour before bed is extremely common in the United States.
+The same found that technology use in the hour before bed is extremely common in the United States.
 The use of interactive technological devices, such as cell phones, is more often associated with trouble falling asleep and reported “unrefreshing” rest.

 The impact of electronic devices on sleep is more apparent among teens and young adults, who tend to spend more time on their cell phones.

 A found that both daytime and bedtime use of electronic devices among adolescents was correlated with sleep measures.
 Device use was associated with shorter sleep duration, longer time spent falling asleep, and sleep deficits.

 It’s possible to text while you’re asleep.
 Much like other behaviors that occur during sleep, sleep texting occurs in a semiconscious state.

 Sleep texting isn’t usually a serious problem.
 You can prevent it by turning off notifications, turning off your phone altogether, or simply keeping your phone out of your bedroom.